 Yes, it is all cream and I am fine with that.
 This is not a bad thing, because if you’re making this ice cream, you are clearly not on a diet.
 There are reasons for all of the 3 ingredients in this ice cream.
 Full fat cream and condensed milk are used because you want as little water as possible in the ice cream.
 If there is water, then ice crystals will develop in the freezing process and the ice cream will feel grainy rather than smooth and creamy.
 The condensed milk is also used as the sweetener which incorporates easier than grainy sugar.
 I used vanilla seeds rather than vanilla extract because I prefer the flavor and this is vanilla bean ice cream after all.
 Don’t you love seeing those tiny black specks of seeds throughout the ice cream?

 Vanilla ice cream is loved by any ice cream fan.
-When it comes to making desserts it’s the perfect blank canvas when building something delicious like the desserts I have coming soon (watch this space).
+When it comes to making desserts it’s the perfect blank canvas when building something delicious and so easy, like this chocolate pecan coated ice cream balls.
 It’s also just perfect topped with my 2 favorites, caramel sauce and toasted pecans.